vokson/infra_sp2/README.md

 # API Yamdb Group Project

-This is API for multi-user blogging platform divided by categories, genres with ability to add posts, reviews, comments etc.
+This is group project from Yandex.Praktikum provided API for multi-user blogging platform divided by categories, genres with ability to add posts, reviews, comments etc.

 ## Getting Started